dataeducator/healthy_heart/README.md

 # Evaluation

-Given the feature importances provided for each model, we can infer which features are deemed important across different algorithms for classifying a patient as having heart disease.
-Considering that the Random Forest model as the most performative after parameter tuning, let's highlight the features that appear to be consistently influential across different models:
+Given the feature importance provided for each model, we can infer which features are deemed important across different algorithms for classifying a patient as having heart disease.
+Considering that the Random Forest model is the most performative after parameter tuning, let's highlight the features that appear to be consistently influential across different models:

 # Deployment
 1. __Web Application Development:__ Work in progress click [here](https://healthy-heart.streamlit.app/)